Sentō: Equipment

 Taking a bath at a public sentō requires at a bare minimum a small towel and some soap/shampoo.
 Attendants usually sell these items for 100-200 yen.
 A number of people bring two towels; a hand towel for drying and a hand towel or washcloth for washing.
 A nylon scrubbing cloth or scrub brush with liquid soap is normally used for washing.
 Other body hygiene products may include a pumice stone, toothbrush, toothpaste, shaving equipment, combs, shower caps, pomade, makeup products, powder, creams, etc. Some regular customers store their bucket of bathing equipment on open shelves in the dressing room.

 Entrance and undressing

 In Japan, it is customary to remove one's shoes when entering a private home.
 Similarly, shoes are removed before entering the bathing area in a sentō.
 They are kept in a shoe locker.
 The locker is usually available free of charge.
 In a gender-segregated sentō, bathers go through one of the two doors.
 The men's door usually has a blue color and the kanji for man (男, otoko) and the women's door usually has a pink color and the kanji for woman (女, onna).
-The attendant usually provides at extra cost a variety of bath products including towels, soap, shampoo, razors, and combs; ice cream or juice from the freezer can also be paid for here.

-There are usually free lockers with keys (that may be worn on the wrist into the baths) or large baskets provided to put personal effects.
+The attendant usually provides at extra cost a variety of bath products including towels, soap, shampoo, razors, and combs; ice cream, milk, or juice from the freezer can also be paid for here.
+There are usually free lockers with keys (that may be worn on the wrist into the baths) or large baskets provided to store personal effects.